-- Hosts and reports to the Campus Development Committee (University Senate) and prepares agenda items on issues of campus development.
+- Hosting, preparing agenda items for and reporting to the Campus Development Committee (University Senate) on issues of campus development.

 Imperial Valley Campus (IVC) Master Plan

-The Imperial Valley Campus (IVC) Master Plan was developed by the SDSU office of Facilities Planning, Design & Construction in cooperation with IVC administration and regional agencies.
-It is based on the same parameters of enrollment management and site development as the main campus master plan.
+The Imperial Valley Campus (IVC) Master Plan was developed by the SDSU office of Planning, Design and Construction in cooperation with IVC administration and regional agencies.
+Plans were developed for the build out of two campus, one in Calexico and one Brawley.

 Planning Design and Construction provides a variety of services in support of the space and facility needs of academic, administrative and auxiliary units.
 These services also support the conceptual development of new construction, major and minor renovation projects.
 Such services may include space utilization analysis, planning, programming, scoping, concept design, high level estimating and feasibility studies.

 The annual capital outlay program is developed with the California State University (CSU) Office of Capital Planning, Design and Construction to forecast and secure funding for campus development at SDSU.
 The annual plan is included in a Five-Year Facilities Renewal and Capital Improvement Plan for all 23 Campuses of the CSU.